EPCCed/eidf-docs/docs/safe-haven-services/shs-container-user-guide/development-workflow.md

       - id: hadolint-docker
 ```

-### 2.3 Push to GHCR
+### 2.3 Push to GitHub Container Registry

-To prepare the image before pushing to GHCR, we recommend to save the image with a unique, descriptive tag.
+To prepare the image before pushing to the GitHub Container Registry (GHCR), we recommend saving the image with a unique, descriptive tag.
 While it is useful to define a `latest` tag, each production image should also be tagged with a label such as the version or build date.
 For non-local images, the registry and repository should also be included.
 Images can also be tagged multiple times.

 For example: